Skip to main content

 Egypt

-The term is almost certainly a very ancient cultural loanword, present in the Hattic, Hittite, and Hurrian languages (2021NoonanBJ:118).
+From a linguistic perspective, the term in question is almost certainly a very ancient cultural loanword, present in the Hattic, Hittite, and Hurrian languages (2021NoonanBJ:118).

 16 And when the chief of the bakers saw that he had well interpreted, he said unto Joseph, I also (saw) in my dream, and, behold, I had three baskets with fine bread on my head :